2kbyte/image-database/README.md

 > **Warning**
 > The current state of this project is unstable/incomplete and is expected to have missing features and bugs.

 An image database which currently allows the user to upload images and view them on a web server.
+Made by Evan.

 ## Installation and Usage
 Prerequisites: Web server (e.g. [Apache](https://www.apache.org/)), [PHP](https://www.php.net/downloads.php) (`^8.2.1`)